Canon G7 X Mark II vs M6

-The Canon PowerShot G7 X Mark II and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
+The Canon PowerShot G7 X Mark II and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2017.
 The G7X Mark II is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the M6 provides 24 MP.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (M6) sensor.
+The G7X Mark II has a resolution of 20 megapixels, whereas the M6 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably larger (18 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the M6 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the M6 can take 295 images on a single charge of its LP-E17 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.